komastudios/android-gamesdk/test/memoryadvice/README.md

 However, as long as the library is experimental, this interface is not guaranteed to be stable.

+# Limitations of estimates

+Estimates are currently the most experimental part of the libarary, and estimates may be inaccurate for combinations of devices that we have not seen in lab testing.

+They may suggest a lower limit than can be allocated by an application in practice, because:

+*   Different types of memory allocation (e.g. heap allocation vs allocation via graphics API) experience different limits, MB for MB.
+The library is pessimistic so will report the lower figure.

+*   The memory advice library is pessimistic about the effets of zram compression on memory availability.
+Allocated memory that is both rarely used, and has compressible contents (e.g. contains repeated data) can be compressed by [zram](https://en.wikipedia.org/wiki/Zram) on Android.
+In extreme cases this could even result in apps apparently allocating more memory that was actually present on the device.

+The estimate is of remaining memory to allocate.
+This may change over time affected by other actvity on the device.
+After memory has been allocated by the app, further calls may receive more accurate results than calls made at the start of the app's lifetime.

 # Recommended strategies

 The library will only be of use if client applications can vary the amount of